ned-kelly/docker-multicontainer-libretime/README.md

 ## Configuration:

 You will want to edit the `docker-compose.yml` file and change some of the mappings to suit your needs.
-If you're new to docker you should probably just change the `/localmusic:/external-media` line to the directory on your Linux server where your media resides (Just replace `/localmusic` with the path to your media).
+If you're new to docker you should probably configure:

+ - the `/localmusic:/external-media` line - Change this to the directory on your Linux server where your media resides
+ - Configure `LIBRETIME_PUBLIC_HOSTNAME` & `LIBRETIME_PUBLIC_PORT` variables in the `libretime-core` service.

 You will also want to configure `icecast.xml` to suit your needs - (Don't leave the passwords as the default if you're exposing this to the internet).